Skip to main content

 Channel references

-Each input Channel selected when configuring a Rule, Calculated Channel, or User-Defined Function is automatically assigned a shorthand variable based on selection order: $1, $2, $3, and so on.
+When configuring a Rule, Calculated Channel, or User-Defined Function, you select input Channels by name from the Input Channels selector.
+Sift automatically assigns each selected Channel a shorthand variable based on selection order: $1 for the first Channel, $2 for the second, $3 for the third, and so on.
 Use these variables to reference the corresponding Channel in your expression.

 Operators